 Testing ground for evolution

-Each of the marine lakes of Palau has specific set of species occasionaly trapped in lakes by the receding sea 15 – 10 thousand years ago.
-Some lakes have steeper banks, some are elongated in east-west direction, some in south-north direction.
+Each of the marine lakes of Palau has a specific set of species occasionally trapped in lakes by the receding sea 15 – 10 thousand years ago.
+Some lakes have steeper banks, some are elongated in the east-west direction, some in a south-north direction.
 Every such detail leads to different circumstances and consequently – different new species and subspecies of animals.

 Some marine lakes of Palau are made even more exotic by the fact that they are meromictic – below the upper layer of marine water there is a layer of "dead", anoxic water separated by a layer of floating microorganisms, including a purple bacteria.